YOU CAN STILL SUE OTHER DRIVER IN CAR ACCIDENT EVEN IF YOU WERE DRIVING WITHOUT INSURANCE

 Our lawyers regularly get calls from people who have been injured in a car accident but were driving their own car with no insurance.
 They know it is against the law to drive without auto insurance, but for whatever reason – usually financial, that is the situation they are in.

-The caller is always concerned about the criminal consequences, i.e. will they go to jail for driving without insurance? – generally the answer is no. But they also want to know if the car accident was the other driver’s fault, can they still get compensation from the other driver’s insurance even though their own car was uninsured? – generally the answer is yes.
+The caller is always concerned about the criminal consequences, i.e. will they go to jail for driving without insurance? – generally the answer is no (although there will be a citation and a fine).
+But they also want to know if the car accident was the other driver’s fault, can they still get compensation from the other driver’s insurance even though their own car was uninsured? – generally the answer is yes.
 To start with, if the other driver is at fault, their insurance still has to pay for the damage to your car even if you were driving without insurance.

-The bottom line is that it is much betting (as well as being the law) to have car insurance when you are driving.
+The bottom line is that it is much betting (as well as being the law) to have auto insurance when you are driving.
 However, if you are injured in a MN car accident that was the other driver’s fault, you can still get compensation for their insurance even if you yourself were driving without insurance.
-For more information, call us and speak with an experienced car accident lawyer for a free consultation.
+For more information about MN car accidents and insurance, call us and speak with an experienced car accident lawyer for a free consultation.